pasqualintosh/react-native-activity-recognition/README.md

 [![npm version][npm shield]][npm url]

 React Native wrapper for the [Android Activity Recognition API][1] and [CMMotionActivity][3].
 It attempts to determine the user activity such as driving, walking, running and cycling.
-Possible detected activities for android are [listed here][2] and for iOS are [listed here][3].
+Possible detected activities for android are [listed here][2] and for iOS are [listed here][3].<br/>
+Updated January 7th and tested with react-native v0.57.5

 [1]: https://developers.google.com/android/reference/com/google/android/gms/location/ActivityRecognition
 [2]: https://developers.google.com/android/reference/com/google/android/gms/location/DetectedActivity